monsihv/GEMM/README.md

 ~4e9    x      4     x         4          x       2       =  ~128 GFLOPS
 ```

-An FMA counts as 2 flops because it's a multiply and an add fused together.
-The M3 Pro
-P core has 4 NEON pipes that can each issue one FMA per cycle.
-And a `float32x4_t` is 4
-floats, so every one of those FMAs is doing 4 lanes at once.
-Miss any of those factors
-and you get 32 or 64 and think you're way closer to the ceiling than you are.

 ~128 GFLOPS is the number everything below gets measured against.

 ## Building